Swap to Sports or Tourism or go back to all job sectors

 You can get into this job through:

-As part of this apprenticeship you will be able to gain one of the following qualifications:Swim England Level 2 in Teaching Swimming; Swimming Teacher Association (STA) Level 2 Certificate in Teaching Swimming
+As part of this apprenticeship, you will be able to gain one of the following qualifications:Swim England Level 2 in Teaching Swimming; Swimming Teachers' Association Level 2 Certificate in Teaching Swimming

-These qualifications will allow you to teach non-swimmers, improvers and people looking to learn advanced swimming skills.
+These qualifications allow you to teach non-swimmers, improvers and people looking to learn advanced swimming skills.

-You may be able to train on the job and become qualified while you work.
-This would depend on your employer.
+You may be able to train on the job and become qualified while you work, with support from your employer.

-Courses are generally delivered flexibly so you can fit them around other commitments you may have.
+Courses are often flexible so you can fit them around your other commitments.

 You'll need to: